ppatierno/formula1-telemetry-kafka/documentation/README.md

 The main parameters for the application can be set via the following environment variables:

 * `KAFKA_BOOTSTRAP_SERVERS`: the bootstrap servers for connecting to the Apache Kafka cluster.
 Default is `localhost:9092`.
+* `KAFKA_TLS_ENABLED`: if TLS has to be enabled for connecting to the Apache Kafka cluster.
+Default is `false`.
+NOTE: if it is enabled but the a truststore is not provided, then the JVM system truststore is used by default.
 * `KAFKA_TRUSTSTORE_LOCATION`: the path to the truststore containing certificates to connect to the Apache Kafka cluster when TLS is enabled.
 Not set by default.
 * `KAFKA_TRUSTSTORE_PASSWORD`: the password for the truststore containing certificates to connect to the Apache Kafka cluster when TLS is enabled.
 No set by default.
+* `KAFKA_SASL_MECHANISM`: SASL mechanism to be used for authentication. `PLAIN` mechanism is supported.
+Not set by default.
+* `KAFKA_SASL_USERNAME`: username to be used if SASL mechanism is `PLAIN`.
+Not set by default.
+* `KAFKA_SASL_PASSWORD`: password to be used if SASL mechanism is `PLAIN`.
+Not set by default.

 Other available environment variables are: